-Everyone will love this Easy Turkey Stuffing recipe, especially the cook.
+Everyone will love this Easy Stove Top Stuffing recipe, especially the cook.
 No one wants to spend extra time in the kitchen unnecessarily.
-It’s the perfect side dish with Deep Fried Turkey, or even a Juicy Roast Chicken dinner.
+It’s the perfect side dish with Oven Roasted Turkey, or even a Juicy Roast Chicken dinner.

-I use a regular loaf of sliced supermarket bread, but you can use fancier bread if you like.
-Sometimes we even add more butter than the recipe calls, it adds so much flavour.
-To offset the use of butter, my wife adds some chicken stock to give it extra depth and flavour (but don’t be shy to add more butter).
+I use regular sliced supermarket bread (crusts on), but you can use fancier bread if you like.
+Sometimes we even add more butter than the recipe calls, it adds so much flavor.
+To off-set the use of butter, my wife adds some chicken stock to give it extra depth and flavor (but don’t be shy to add more butter).

-Ridiculously Easy Whole Loaf Turkey Stuffing recipe that your family will love this holiday season.
+Ridiculously easy Stove Top Stuffing that your family will love this holiday and Thanksgiving season.
 Bon Appetit! Приятного аппетита!

 - 1 loaf of sliced bread cubed